-The policies in the Council's Adopted Unitary Development Plan provide the policy framework within which planning obligations will be sought.
-In addition

-Supplementary Planning Documents can provide a further more detailed framework for determining what planning obligations will be sought when a planning application is being considered.

-Following receipt of a planning application other Council Departments will be consulted (e.g. Highways, Education, Regeneration and Housing amongst others) as well other external service providers and statutory consultees.
+- 1.41 The policies in the Council's Adopted Unitary Development Plan provide the policy framework within which planning obligations will be sought.
+In addition Supplementary Planning Documents can provide a further more detailed framework for determining what planning obligations will be sought when a planning application is being considered. - 1.42 Following receipt of a planning application other Council Departments will be consulted (e.g. Highways, Education, Regeneration and Housing amongst others) as well other external service providers and statutory consultees.
 The planning Case Officer will rely on these other services to identify where there is a need, arising from the development, for infrastructure and/ or services.
-The Case Officer will then advise the developer of these requirements and seek the developers agreement for their inclusion within a S106 legal agreement.
-Failure to agree to these services/ infrastructure may well result in the Council refusing planning permission for the development.

-Providing the developer agrees to the requirements then the planning application will go to Committee (in accordance with the Council's scheme of delegation) where it will be recommended for approval subject to the prior completion of the S.106 agreement.
-For smaller developments that still need a similar agreement it may be that the scheme can be approved subject to a planning condition which will not allow any works to commence before a binding agreement has been provided which ensures the provision of the needed services/infrastructure.
+The Case Officer will then co-ordinate the responses presented to them by the other Council departments and inform the developer of the requirements made.
+The developers agreement will then be sought for their inclusion within a S.106 legal agreement.
+Failure to agree to these services/ infrastructure may well result in the Council refusing planning permission for the development. - 1.43 Providing the developer agrees to the requirements then the planning application will go to Committee (in accordance with the Council's scheme of delegation) where it will be recommended for approval subject to the prior completion of the S.106 agreement.
+For smaller developments that still need a similar agreement it may be that the scheme can be approved subject to a planning condition which will not allow any works to commence before a binding agreement has been provided which ensures the provision of the needed services/ infrastructure.
 In the latter case the developer will still need to provide written confirmation that he/she agrees to provide the services/ infrastructure necessary before the application is determined.
-Failure to agree to the provision of these services/infrastructure may well result in the Council refusing the development.
+Failure to agree to the provision of these services/ infrastructure may well result in the Council refusing the development. - 1.44 Finally it should be noted that discussions and consultation with regard to Section 106 Agreements will be carried out at pre-application stage to provide developers and the Council with confidence in a proposed scheme.

-5. Drafting Agreements
+Drafting Agreements

-Planning agreements will be drafted by the Council's legal services team, or by solicitors acting on the Council's behalf.
-Developers will be required to pay the Council's costs in drafting the agreement.

-In order to ensure that agreements are dealt with promptly and efficiently as possible developers are encouraged to provide the following information on submission of the planning application:

-- evidence of title to the land; - a draft heads of terms for the agreement and a solicitor's undertaking to pay both the Council's reasonable legal costs; and - the relevant fee for the Council to manage and monitor the legal agreement.

-Developers should also inform the Council immediately of any change in ownership of the application site, as failure to do so can lead to delays in determining the application.

-Finally, the Council's legal services team has standard wording to cover affordable housing provision, financial contributions to public open space and play areas and highway works, which should enable standard agreements to be concluded quickly in many cases.
+- 1.45 Planning agreements will be drafted by the Council's legal services team, or by solicitors acting on the Council's behalf.
+Developers will be required to pay the Council's cost in drafting the agreement.
+The SPD will also allow for solicitors acting on behalf of developers to draft agreements following an agreement to this approach on a case by case basis with the Council. - 1.46 In order to ensure that agreements are dealt with promptly and efficiently as possible developers are encouraged to provide the following information on submission of the planning application: - evidence of title to the land; - a draft heads of terms for the agreement and a solicitor's undertaking to pay both the Council's reasonable legal costs; and - the relevant fee for the Council to manage and monitor the legal agreement. - 1.47 Developers should also inform the Council immediately of any change in ownership of the application site, as failure to do so can lead to delays in determining the application. - 1.48 Finally, the Council's legal services team has standard wording to cover affordable housing provision, financial contributions to public open space and play areas and highway works, which should enable standard agreements to be concluded quickly in many cases.
 Further information can be obtained from the Council's Corporate Litigation team, or from the Principal Planning Obligations Officer.

-6. Financial Contributions
+Financial Contributions